matplotlib/governance/governance.md

 affiliated with the [NumFOCUS](https://numfocus.org) Foundation.
 The goal of The Project is to develop open source software and deploy open and public websites and services for data visualization.
-The Software developed by The Project is released under the a BSD (or similar permissive) open source license, developed openly and hosted in public GitHub repositories under the [Matplotlib GitHub organization](https://github.com/matplotlib).
+The Software developed by The Project is released under a BSD (or similar permissive) open source license, developed openly and hosted in public GitHub repositories under the [Matplotlib GitHub organization](https://github.com/matplotlib).
 Examples of Project Software include the Matplotlib library for data visualization and its associated